mmegankl/ece281-lab3/README.md

 ## DOCUMENTATION STATEMENT
 My lab partner, C3C Leah Cook, and I worked on the project in class as well as C3C Kayla Morales.
 On 21Mar24, I got help from C3C Joshua Wynn on the thunderbird testbench file to fix my output signals and therefore my assert statements.
-He also helped me to add f_Q and f_Q_next on my waveform.
+He also helped me to add f_Q and f_Q_next on my waveform.On 31Mar24, Lt Col Trimble helped me debug my code, specifically in my output logic for o_lights_L(0) and the testbench file.